DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

-# DigiByte DigiFacts - Translation Guide for Adding Additional Languages
+# DigiByte DigiFacts - Language Translation Guide

 This guide will show you how to translate all the DigiFacts into a new language with the help of ChatGPT.